 For most patients, antibiotic eye drops will need to be used for about a week.
 By the end of a week, the risk of infection should be far lower.
 Some patients may be advised to use these eye drops for a bit longer just in case.
 Patients should only discontinue use of antibiotic eye drops when told to do so by their surgeon.

 After cataract surgery, the risk of eye inflammation lasts longer than the risk of eye infection.
 Patients can expect to use their anti-inflammatory eye drops for three to six weeks after surgery.
 In some cases, the anti-inflammatory eye drops will need to be used longer than that.

 Dry eye after a vision surgery can last for several months, occurring at unwanted or inopportune times.
 Given this really for patients, it’s a good idea to have lubricating eye drops on you at all times for several months.
 The relief theses eye drops provide cannot be understated for eye surgery patients.

-To learn more about cataract removal, recovery from surgery, and prevention of cataracts, be sure to contact the vision specialists at Byrd Eye Clinic.
+To learn more about cataract removal, recovery from surgery, and prevention of cataracts, be sure to see the vision specialists at Byrd and Wyandotte Eye Clinic.
 We look forward to hearing from you and helping restore the quality of your vision.